-We now utilize three operating segments, "Acute Care EHR", "Post-acute Care EHR" and "TruBridge, Rycan, and Other Outsourcing", based on our three distinct business units with unique market dynamics and opportunities.
-Revenues and cost of sales are primarily derived from the provision of services and sales of our proprietary software, and our CODM assesses the performance of these three segments at the gross profit level.
+Our chief operating decision makers ("CODM") utilize three operating segments, "Acute Care EHR", "Post-acute Care EHR" and "TruBridge", based on our three distinct business units with unique market dynamics and opportunities.
+Revenues and costs of sales are primarily derived from the provision of services and sales of our proprietary software, and our CODM assess the performance of these three segments at the gross profit level.
 Operating expenses and items such as interest, income tax, capital expenditures and total assets are managed at a consolidated level and thus are not included in our operating segment disclosures.
+Our CODM group is comprised of the Chief Executive Officer, Chief Growth Officer, Chief Operating Officer, and Chief Financial Officer.
 Accounting policies for each of the reportable segments are the same as those used on a consolidated basis.